AlexJWayne/Lysertron/README.md

 * CoffeeScript _(for the moment)_
 * WebGL capable browser

+If you have the above squared away, then you are ready to get your own local Echotron server.

 1. Clone the repository, cd into project directory.
 2. Install npm dependencies: `npm install`
-3. Start the local server: `./server.coffee`
+3. Start the local server: `coffee bin/echotron server`
 4. Point your browser to: `http://localhost:3001/`

-## Anotomoy of the Echotron
+## Anatomoy of the Echotron

 Echotron has 3 pools of layers.
 When creating each scene, a random layer of each type is chosen and composited together.